Paul Sherwen: Cycling career

 At 19, riding for Altrincham Road Club, he won the season-long Star Trophy series in 1976, winning the Manx International and the Archer Pernod GP and two stages in the Tour of Malago.

 A year later, he won Folkestone-London, attacking from the gun.
 For the French team ACBB (Athletic Club Boulogne Billancourt) he won Paris-Barentin, Paris-Mauberge and the Tour de l'Essone, and was third in the amateur Paris–Roubaix and second in the British championship.
 He won the Archer Grand Prix cycle race in 1976 and 1977.
 Despite spending only part of the year in France due to examinations, he came second in the season-long Palme d'Or competition.
 1977 saw him ride the world championship in Venezuela, the pro-am Étoile des Espoirs and the Scottish Milk Race.
 Upon leaving ACBB he was invited to nominate a rider as his successor at the club, becoming the first of a chain of English-speaking riders who graduated to the highest level of the sport via the club, including Irishman Stephen Roche, fellow Britons Robert Millar (now known as Philippa York) and Sean Yates, and Australian Phil Anderson.
 He then turned professional in 1978 for Fiat under Raphaël Géminiani, and later rode as a domestique in the La Redoute cycling team.

 He finished 70th in the 1978 Tour de France.
 In 1980, he came close to being eliminated on the third stage of the Tour.
 He finished outside the cut-off time (a percentage of the winner’s time), but was reinstated in view of his solo chase after a crash.
-The reinstatement delayed abandonment, and he was to repeat the process six years later.
+The reinstatement delayed abandonment, and he was to repeat the process six days later.

 Sherwen was 19th and 11th in Milan–San Remo in 1979 and 1980 respectively, and 15th in the 1984 Paris–Roubaix.
 He finished third in the Tour du Haut Var, won by Sean Kelly, in 1982, following a stage win in the season-opening Tour of the Mediterranean.
 He came second in the Four Days of Dunkirk in 1983, winning a stage.
 He won the Grand Prix de Denain that same year.

 In the Tour de France, Sherwen finished 111th in 1982 and 116th in 1984.
 During the last mountain stage of 1984, he diced with the cut-off time.
 He and Australian cyclist Allan Peiper were riding towards the summit at La Plagne when Peiper was knocked from his bike by a Dutch enthusiast.
 Sherwen – aware of the cut-off – told Peiper to get back on his bike and they crossed the line just inside the limit.